jomisica/lxd-kube/README.md

 The columns starting with K8S_ contain the data for the kubernetes configuration, the remaining columns are.

 ##### The LXD_PROJECT column
 In LXD we can create projects, which separate containers or virtual machines for a given context, similar to Kubernetes namespaces.
-This way we can better manage each Kubernetes cluster. all containers in a given cluster are in an LXD project.
+This way we can better manage each Kubernetes cluster.
+All containers in a given cluster are in an LXD project.

 This column defines the name of the project.
 If we have more than one, we must give each project different names.